sww1235/connection-diagram-manager/file-format.md

 y = <integer>

 # Table (dictonary) of all available pathway types.
-# This is used for things like conduit, and cable tray,
+# This is used for things like conduit, panduit and cable tray,
 # but also includes things like J-hooks, or free-air cables.
 [pathway_type]